ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Without that safety and willingness for team members to be forthright with their feedback and documentation, you'll miss out on key opportunities to improve the system.

-#### RCA DOCUMENTS
+#### RCA Documents

 Your team should produce documentation in some form for every RCA.
 Depending on how often issues occur with your system, and the nature of those issues, you may wish to create a classification system for RCAs, with low-impact incidents getting a lighter-weight RCA process than high-impact incidents.
 It should be acknowledged that a thorough RCA on a high-impact incident is an expensive effort, taking considerable time and thoughtfulness, and that it may prove too heavy-handed for trivial defects.

 That said, for most companies it's better to err on the side of overspending in this area and ensuring greater reliability.
 You should start with a thorough RCA on everything, and transition to a stratified RCA system once you've got a good understanding of the landscape and impact of the kinds of issues your team will face.

 For issues that merit a full, thoughtful analysis, here is a template that will get you started and asking your team the right questions: ctohb.com/ rca.
-It is a good practice and in fact a requirement for most compliance

-frameworks to create a new document like this for every incident and to organize them in an internal company document store for later reference.
+It is a good practice and in fact a requirement for most compliance frameworks to create a new document like this for every incident and to organize them in an internal company document store for later reference.

-RCA MEETINGS AND TIMELINE
+#### RCA Meetings And Timeline

 As soon as it is practical after you've resolved an incident, designate an appropriate person to serve as the lead on an RCA.
-The lead should clone

-the template and begin filling in relevant data about the incident and beginning to explore the Five Whys (ctohb.com/5whys) for the incident.
+The lead should clone the template and begin filling in relevant data about the incident and beginning to explore the Five Whys (ctohb.com/5whys) for the incident.

 They should complete an initial draft of the RCA and circulate it to relevant peers before scheduling a time as a group to explore and try and improve the analysis and future prevention steps.

 The meeting attendees should read the RCA draft in advance and come prepared to explore the nuts and bolts of the incident and ideate on future prevention steps.

-Choosing the RCA Lead Author
+#### Choosing the RCA Lead Author

 The RCA lead need not necessarily be the person who responded to the incident.
-The ideal RCA lead should be someone who is very familiar with

-the systems involved and can ask insightful questions about where tools and processes failed and generate ideas for improvement.
+The ideal RCA lead should be someone who is very familiar with the systems involved and can ask insightful questions about where tools and processes failed and generate ideas for improvement.

 Note that we re not throwing anyone who made a human error under the bus.
 That person may be the RCA lead if they fit the prior criteria, but their error does not on its own make them the right person to lead the RCA.
 They should certainly contribute and take the opportunity to learn through the process.
 But again, they are not punished for their mistake as part of the process.
 Authoring an RCA is not a punishment; it's an important responsibility and element of system maintenance.

-Scheduling RCA Remediation Work
+#### Scheduling RCA Remediation Work

 A good RCA process will often identify many work items for the team to improve the system and make future incidents less likely.
 The natural next question is: do we do them now?
 For the engineers involved, the answer is likely yes; for a manager concerned about hitting deadlines and a roadmap, the answer will be less clear.

 There is no one right answer to the question, but here is some general guidance:

 Never let a good crisis go to waste.
 Motivation to remediate issues will be at its peak around the incident and the RCA meeting, and highly motivated engineers are often most efficient.
 It's also easy to underestimate the overall cost to your team of system reliability issues and thus under prioritize reliability improvements.
-The fact that a production incident occurred should remind you and your team that these investments are critical to limiting distractions and enabling teams to focus

-on productive feature work and delivering consistent high velocity.
+The fact that a production incident occurred should remind you and your team that these investments are critical to limiting distractions and enabling teams to focus on productive feature work and delivering consistent high velocity.

 The level of effort for many remedial issues is likely to vary widely.
-Some

-typical tickets might be add more logging or change a setting in our CI provider to ensure PRs with failing builds cannot be merged.
+Some typical tickets might be add more logging or change a setting in our CI provider to ensure PRs with failing builds cannot be merged.
 These types of trivial tickets cost more to maintain and groom in a backlog than they'd take just to do in the moment, so just do them.
 The chances they are the wrong thing to do are pretty low, and if negative consequences result, they can be easily reversed.

- For high-effort remediation steps, I encourage you to triage those and

-put them through your regular planning process.
+For high-effort remediation steps, I encourage you to triage those and put them through your regular planning process.
 Often, high-effort remediation steps can be simplified with the benefit of time and planning.
-Said another way, the identified right way to solve the problem

-on day one may not be the ideal solution, and only by putting the issue through the regular paces of technical scrutiny can a better, perhaps

-less costly, solution emerge.
+Said another way, the identified right way to solve the problem on day one may not be the ideal solution, and only by putting the issue through the regular paces of technical scrutiny can a better, perhaps less costly, solution emerge.

 ## IT

 Here I refer to IT, information technology, as internal company tooling and technology used to conduct business on a daily basis.
 This is in contrast to the technology your company is building for its customer product.

-IT usually comprises tools like company hardware (desktops, laptops, and phones), VPNs, email, antivirus and monitoring software, etc. As a startup in the modern world, whether you're an in-person or remote team,

-if you make a few wise decisions, you should not need to spend very much time or capital on IT.
+IT usually comprises tools like company hardware (desktops, laptops, and phones), VPNs, email, antivirus and monitoring software, etc. As a startup in the modern world, whether you're an in-person or remote team, if you make a few wise decisions, you should not need to spend very much time or capital on IT.

 Some key decisions that will help you minimize IT cost at most small tech companies:

 Use a cloud-based system for company email, data, and documents.
 Most startups are using Google Workspace, but if your team members (and prospective future hires) are more comfortable with an alternative, go with that.
 There's no benefit at this stage in setting up your own in-house mail server, document storage, data access, networking, etc.

-Early on, unless required to by a compliance system, do't require

-employees to use company hardware.
+Early on, unless required to by a compliance system, don't requireemployees to use company hardware.
 At small scale purchasing (especially pre-product market fit), provisioning and managing company hardware is a non-trivial effort (and cost!) that provides only marginal or rare real-world benefits.

 It's perhaps painful to acknowledge, but properly securing your product and IT system is a considerable task, and unrealistic for a young startup to do exhaustively early on.
-I encourage you to be pragmatic

-and focus on securing your system from the most likely sources of breach or data theft: human error by your employees.
+I encourage you to be pragmatic and focus on securing your system from the most likely sources of breach or data theft: human error by your employees.
 It's far more likely your engineering team forgot to put authentication in front of an API, or somebody leaves their laptop unlocked at a coffee shop, than an attacker manages to man in the middle your data or hack into your cloud infrastructure using an exploit.

 Even following best practices to minimize IT effort, you'll still have some IT tasks you cannot avoid, primarily around activating and deactivating user accounts and password recovery for employees.
 I encourage you to document for and train other coworkers, perhaps in HR, in how to do these tasks so they do not interrupt you or the engineering team on a regular basis.